sgarriga/SatTrack/README.md

 2 cd ~
 3 git clone https://github.com/sgarriga/SatTrack.git
 4 cd SatTrack/config
-5 If you want to run on a port other than 8080, replace that value in file SatTrack.service 6 ./set-up.sh
+5 Update file wxtoimgrc with your latitude and longitude 6 If you want to run on a port other than 8080, replace that value in file SatTrack.service 7 ./set-up.sh
-7 If advised to do so, manually update /etc/ImageMagick-6/policy.xml 8 cd ../src
+8 If advised to do so, manually update /etc/ImageMagick-6/policy.xml 9 cd ../src
-9 make
+10 make
+11 cd ..
+12 ./schedule_24h.sh
-10 sudo reboot
+13 sudo reboot
+14 point your browser at http://{your Pi's IP}:{port in SatTrack.service}
+15 add some satellites to track
+16 ./schedule_24h.sh